mattermost/mattermost-handbook/operations/research-and-development/engineering/plugin-release-process.md

 ### Release to `community.mattermost.com`

-Once the Marketplace PR is merged, request an update on the plugin in the `~community-configuration`[https://community.mattermost.com/core/channels/community-configuration] channel.
+Once the Plugin Marketplace PR is merged, request an update on the plugin in the `~community-configuration`[https://community.mattermost.com/core/channels/community-configuration] channel.

 ## Security upgrade process